Exterior Hardwood Decking and Siding

 While we are continuously testing a variety of finish manufacturers’ products, we are always on the lookout for newer and better solutions.
 Here are the best coatings we have found so far - along with their strengths, weaknesses and a few pointers.

-The downside of the Penofin oil finish is twofold: the initial coat will fade out or flash off over a short period time and, when used on decks, dirt may stick somewhat to the oily finish initially.
+The only downside of the Penofin Hardwood Formula oil finish is the initial coat will fade out or flash off over a short period time.
+However, after the initial coat wears off, a second coat lasts much longer.

 Apply the Penofin as directed by the manufacturer - do not over-apply this finish or it will likely get gummy.
 We have seen and heard from many clients that in most decking applications, Penofin typically lasts between one to two years.
 Some clients re-coat their deck every year, some wait longer (1-1/2 to 2 years) and others will simply allow their deck to age naturally after a period of time.
 The choice of appearance is truly your decision.